 Both NordVPN and CyberGhost VPN sport military-grade AES-256-CBC encryption which is total overkill.
 They say if you tell a secret, it’s no longer a secret.
 But if you tell it to one of these VPNs – it will still be.
 And don’t worry, they are the last ones to tell each other.

 NordVPN also offers additional security features, such as a kill switch, double VPN, Tor over VPN (useful only if your secret would destabilize one of the G7 countries), a strict no-logging policy (which usually means at least minimal logging), and no DNS or IPv6 leaking.
-Also, there’s one feature named CyberSec that blocks ads and third-party software, acting like a firewall of sorts.
+Also, there’s one feature named CyberSec that blocks ads and third-party software, acting as a firewall of sorts.

 CyberGhost VPN also has a kill switch but you cannot toggle it, so in case of a connection error you will automatically go offline (which is good if you were talking on Skype to your in-laws and bad if you were writing a long and well-researched comment on why Albert Pujols signing with the Angels was more shocking than Robinson Cano going to the Mariners).
 CyberGhost VPN doesn’t have a double VPN feature, but it offers Nospy servers that are located in a data center owned by the company.

-Unfortunately for CyberGhost, the problem rises when you check their no-logs policy.
+Unfortunately for CyberGhost, the problem arises when you check their no-logs policy.
 Turns out there’s a third party named MixedPanel which receives data, luckily anonymous, about your successful and unsuccessful connections.
 And that’s not the last third-party used by CyberGhost – there’s a bunch more, starting from a Google Analytics tracker and ending with a Facebook pixel on their site.
-CyberGhost doesn’t have an in-house tool for client support, so Zendesk and Zopim acts as a medium between you and your provider.
+CyberGhost doesn’t have an in-house tool for client support, so Zendesk and Zopim act as a medium between you and your provider.